wrello/Plums/README.md

 ⚠️Currently in beta.
 Not recommended for use in production.⚠️

 - Supports nested plums
-- Includes server side plum events
+- Includes server-side plum events
 - Propogates value changed events from sub-tables
 - Supports `Event:Observe()` to collect prior values
-- Uses [Squash](https://github.com/Data-Oriented-House/Squash/) to compress overhead data
+- Uses [Squash](https://github.com/Data-Oriented-House/Squash/) to compress overhead plum data

+<h2>Speed</h2>

+Plum table modification methods are 4× slower than loleris's Replica without nested plums or events, and up to 10×+ slower when a plum needs to traverse nested plums and server-side event listeners.

 <h2>Quick Start</h2>